 Who owns the patent?

-A patent belongs to the inventor, unless he has given the rights to someone else.
+A patent belongs to the inventor, unless they have given the rights to someone else.

-Normally, if the inventor is an employee and he makes the invention in the course of his work, the rights belong to the employer.
+Normally, if the inventor is an employee and they make the invention in the course of his work, the rights belong to the employer.

-The owner of the patent may license it, allowing others to use his invention.
-Alternatively, he can sell it to someone else.
+The owner of the patent may license it, allowing others to use the invention.
+Alternatively, the owner can sell it to someone else.